bopmatic/build-container/README.md

 TBD

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests are welcome at https://github.com/bopmatic/build-container For major changes, please open an issue first to discuss what you would like to change.

 ## License
 [AGPL3](https://www.gnu.org/licenses/agpl-3.0.en.html)